 Each class of creditor must be paid in full before the liquidator can distribute funds to the next group.
 It’s important to maximise the interests of creditors once you enter insolvency, otherwise you may be open to accusations of wrongful or unlawful trading.

 Fixed and floating charges are a complex area to understand, particularly if more than one charge has been taken on an asset.
-Real Business Rescue can clarify your company’s financial position, and identify who takes priority in cases where more than one charge-holder is in place.
+Begbies Traynor can clarify your company’s financial position, and identify who takes priority in cases where more than one charge-holder is in place.

-We’ll also ensure you meet your legal obligations as a director, and help to reduce your risk of allegations of misfeasance and wrongful trading.
+We’ll also ensure you meet your legal obligations as a director of an insolvent company, and help to reduce your risk of allegations of misfeasance and wrongful trading.